 While welcoming the government’s recent announcement of new, generous mobile and landline packages to ensure people are connected, chief executives of these four education and technology bodies now request that students are considered as priority group of vulnerable consumers in discussions with telecoms providers.

 Deborah Green, ucisa CEO, said: “University and college IT Directors and their teams have moved swiftly to ensure that the systems and tools are in place to enable their students to continue their studies as seamlessly as possible at this extraordinary time.
-Whitelisting educational sites in the way we have jointly requested, will remove remaining barriers for students who are relying on broadband or on mobile data, by allowing them to access the vital resources they need without charge.”
+Zero rated educational sites in the way we have jointly requested, will remove remaining barriers for students who are relying on broadband or on mobile data, by allowing them to access the vital resources they need without charge.”

 Paul Feldman, Jisc CEO, added: “Supporting disadvantaged learners with free access to educational resources during this national crisis will help ensure they don’t fall behind, while also delivering on the government’s edtech strategy, which seeks to remove barriers to education and improve educational outcomes using technology.”

 Alistair Jarvis, CEO of Universities UK, said: “During this time of uncertainty it is imperative that university students are still able to access the teaching and learning websites they need to continue with their studies.
 Any remaining barriers for those students, in particular those from disadvantaged backgrounds, who are relying on their own broadband or mobile data must be eased, by allowing them to access the vital resources they need without charge.
 This will improve outcomes and be beneficial for wellbeing.”